bmamlin/docker-ipython-oracle/README.md

     docker build -t ipython .

+This is the longest step (can take 5-10 minutes or more depending on your computer and your internet connection.
 You'll see a lot of stuff scrolling by and a few obscure, python-related error messages that can be ignored.
 Ideally, it will end with a message saying that the image was successfully built.
 Lines like `Oracle Cx succcessfully installed` are reassuring to see as well.
 If it fails to build, look at the output to try to sort out the problem.
 Did it fail to find either of your RPMs?
 Use `docker ps -a` to list out any failed containers and remove them with `docker rm ID_OR_NAME`.
 Use `docker images` to list any images.
 You can leave the ubuntu image (so it doesn't need to get downloaded again), but you can remove any unnamed images with `docker rmi ID`.
 Note that you only need to type the first few characters in an ID for docker to unambiguously recognize it.